shakebugs/shake-docs/docs/android/customer-feedback/silent-reports.md

 ﻿---
 id: silent-reports
-title: Silent feedback
+title: Silent user feedback
 ---
 >Send yourself feedback from the app background, without showing Shake UI.

 ## Overview
-You can send silent reports to yourself by calling the `Shake.silentReport` method anywhere after `Shake.start`.
+You can send silent user feedback to yourself by calling the `Shake.silentReport` method anywhere after `Shake.start`.

-Silent report can be configured with the *Description* just like the regular report and with additional *Attached files*. *ShakeReportConfiguration* determines what kind of data is included in the report.

-Call the `Shake.silentReport` method anywhere after `Shake.start`.
+Call `Shake.silentReport` anywhere after `Shake.start` and
-Similar to regular user feedback, feel free to add a *Description* or *Attached files*.
+feel free to add a *Description* and *Attached files* to it.
-*ShakeReportConfiguration* determines which data is included in the report
+*ShakeReportConfiguration* determines which data is included in the silent user feedback.

-Silent reports will also attach files returned by the [onPrepareData](android/configuration-and-data/attachments.md) callback.
+Silent user feedback will also attach files returned by the [onPrepareData](android/configuration-and-data/attachments.md) callback.

 import Tabs from '@theme/Tabs'; import TabItem from '@theme/TabItem';